-Getting the most value out of your :time, talent, and technology resources are crucial for delivering top-notch customer support.
+Getting the most value out of your time, talent, and technology resources is crucial for delivering top-notch customer support.
 A powerful way to do just that is by making use of automation tools.

 From call centers to team management, there are multiple areas where you can implement automation.
 In this article, we’ll guide you through the process and suggest some ideas.

 What are the reasons for support center automation?

 Some companies still opt for hiring more people to focus on less complicated tasks, but this isn’t the most optimal solution.
 The price to pay for it is demotivated teams, costs related to recruitment and HR, and the risk of high rotation.

 Instead of recruiting people to help your specialists, first, check if you can make use of some smart automation solutions instead.
 This way, you’ll be able to offer your employees interesting development opportunities and meaningful daily tasks.
 For example, agents would tackle demanding cases and tickets, while tasks like preparing reports or assigning calls could be handled by automation systems.

 #2 Make the most of the technology you have

 Not using the tools you have to their full potential is, simply put, a total waste of resources.
 Not only you do have to spend more time on tasks that could be automated, but you also pay for options you don’t use.

 An investment of time is usually required to discover exactly how the tools can be used in your case.
 Even though it might seem like an unnecessary hassle when you could just choose the most basic options, this investment will soon bring you fruitful results.

 Have you heard about technical debt?
 It’s the cost of opting for quick and easy solutions that won’t pass the test of time, and will therefore have to be replaced soon in the future anyway.
 In terms of a support center, technical debt could be incurred by using a regular inbox instead of one designed for contact centers or a set of separate phone numbers rather than a dedicated call center solution.